caixibei/Relax-Eyes-Light-Theme/readme.md

 ## 🛠 Installation & Usage

 - In JetBrains IDE, go to Plugins Marketplace
-- Search for <b>Relax Eyes Light Theme</b> and install it
+- Search for <b>Relax Light Theme</b> and install it
-- Restart IDE, go to Settings → Appearance & Behavior → Theme and select **Relax Eyes Light Theme**
+- Restart IDE, go to Settings → Appearance & Behavior → Theme and select **Relax Light Theme**

 We believe that good tools should not only be powerful but also humanized.
-Relax Eyes Light Theme is more than just a theme—it's a care for developers' eyes.
+Relax Light Theme is more than just a theme—it's a care for developers' eyes.

-💡 Let **Relax Eyes Light Theme** accompany every moment of your programming.
+💡 Let **Relax Light Theme** accompany every moment of your programming.
 Code is not only about efficiency but also about comfort.